 Beginning in August, 2005, PACS partnered with Cape May County Animal Shelter Alliance, Beacon Animal Rescue, Animal Outreach, Animal Welfare Society, Humane Society of Ocean City, and individual rescuers to provide new and innovative programs and services designed to reduce pet overpopulation, increase adoptions, educate the general public, foster humane legislation, and help caretakers be responsible for their pets.
 Operation Cape May County was designed to work in concert with PACS spay/neuter voucher and SAFER program.
 In addition to spay/neuter programs first implemented in 2005, PACS funded in 2008 a new sink and countertop for the county shelter and a medical care facility.
 During 2009, PACS continued its partnership with Cape May County Special School District in offering its Dog House Building Project.
 This project brought together students and animal control officers in order to build and offer dog house shelter to animals belonging to low income residents.
+In 2010, PACS continued its Dog House project and added a Cat House component to the project.
 PACS also continued its Save a Life Medical Fund for needy animals in partnership with local veterinarians.